kaaengine/kaa/docs/tutorial/part05.rst

                         enemy.recover_from_stagger()

-Finally let's add the collision handler function:
+Finally let's implement the proper collision handling logic when a machine gun bullet collides with an enemy:

 .. code-block:: python
     :caption: controllers/collisions_controller.py